-- (a) The Association shall determine the match Length from the following options: - 20 Over Match OR 30 Over Match, and, - Boys Competition; or Girls Competition. - (b) All overs in each format are to be bowled from the same end.
-The batters will change ends at the completion of an over. - (c) The maximum length of time to complete the match shall be as follows:
+- (a) The Association shall determine the match length and fixture structure for competitions based on the following options: - 20 Over Match, 30 Over Match, 35 Over Match, 40 Over Match and, - Boys Competition or Girls Competition. - (b) In 30, 35 and 40 over matches, the Association may elect to have all overs bowled from the same end.
+If this option is selected, the batters will change ends at the completion of an over. - (c) 40 over matches are restricted to Boys Yr10/11 competitions. - (d) The maximum length of time to complete the match shall be as follows: